skinnytwinvale/stocks-analysis/README.md

 Using VBA with the information I was given, I was able to make the code more efficient by making the data overall easier to read, change, and use for future users.

+### Our Challenge Data Background

+> Steve loves the workbook you prepared for him.
+At the click of a button, he can analyze an entire dataset.
+Now, to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
+Although your code works well for a dozen stocks, it might not work as well for thousands of stocks.
+And if it does, it may take a long time to execute.

 # Results

 ## The Analysis Described With Screenshots and Code